jaroteko18/BUWEB/README.md

 # BUWEB E-Commerce (PHP & NO FRAMEWORK)

-BUWEB is a project E-Commerce built on top of Pure PHP with NO Framework. :)
+BUWEB is a open source project E-Commerce built on top of Pure PHP with NO Framework. :)

 Role :

  * Pembeli
  * Penjual
  * Pemesan
- * Admin
+ * Admin (User/pass admin/admin)

 Daftar Fitur :